exercism/DEPRECATED.javascript/docs/TESTS.md

-After configuring `exercism` command-line client you can fetch the very next exercise

-    exercism fetch javascript

-or you can fetch a specific exercise, passing the exercise name after the language.
-For example, to fetch the `bob` exercise:

-    exercism fetch javascript bob
+With the first few exercises, you will get a skeleton file with the exported modules.
+For later ones, you can find more information about modules in the [node documentation](http://nodejs.org/api/modules.html#modules_module_exports).

+For running tests, install `jasmine` as described in the [Installing Javascript section](http://exercism.io/languages/javascript/installing).
-Now, it's time to run some tests.
-Move to the folder where that exercise's files are located (a path similar to `<EXERCISM_HOME_DIR>/<TRACK_ID>/<EXERCISE>`) and run the tests with the `jasmine` command you should have installed on the *Installing JavaScript* step:
+Move to the folder where that exercise's files are located (a path similar to <EXERCISM_HOME_DIR>/javascript/<EXERCISE>).

     cd ~/exercism/javascript/bob
     jasmine bob_test.spec.js

-*Note that `~/exercism` is the default folder for `EXERCISM_HOME_DIR`.
-Be sure you use your configured folder for it*

-## Making Your First Node Module

-To create a module that can be loaded with `var Bob = require('./bob.js');`, put this code in `bob.js`:

-    var Bob = function() {};

-    Bob.prototype.hey = function(what) {
-      //
-      // Your solution to the exercise goes here
-      //
-    };

-    module.exports = Bob;

-You can find more information about modules in the [node documentation](http://nodejs.org/api/modules.html#modules_module_exports).
-To make it easier to get started, there's a "skeleton" bob.js file in the directory for the first exercise.
+Only the first test will be executed, all the others have been marked pending using `xit` or `xdescribe`.
+As you keep solving the exercise, one by one change all `xit` and `xdescribe` to `it` and `describe` respectively to run all the tests.
+See [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) to know more about this approach.
+When all tests pass, you are ready to submit!

 ## Visual Studio on Windows

+You can use any editor of your choice to write javascript.
+Here are just some instructions for using and running tests in `Visual Studio`.
+You are free to skip this section if you are not using `Visual Studio` on `Windows`.

 Install [Visual Studio Express 2013 for web](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx).
 This will include the IDE and web development tools.